vippsas/vipps-login-api/vipps-login-api-faq.md

    a selection of data from their profile in Vipps.
 This can include name, phone number, email, addresses, and date of birth.
 The merchant controls which of this data is requested.
 The user must consent to the sharing of data.
-   The consent is the legal basis for the Vipps MobilePay AS (hereafter called Vipps) transfer of this information to the merchant.
+   The consent is the legal basis for the Vipps MobilePay AS (hereafter called Vipps MobilePay) transfer of this information to the merchant.
-2. Vipps is responsible for our processing of information related to Vipps end users and the personal information generated using the Vipps services.
+2. We are responsible for our processing of information related to our end users and the personal information generated using the Vipps MobilePay services.
-   For the Vipps Login service, the merchant will be responsible for the processing of the profile information received, starting when the merchant receives the profile information from Vipps end user.
-The merchant will thus be an independent data processor for this data, and there is no need for a data processing agreement between Vipps and the merchant.
+   For the Vipps Login service, the merchant will be responsible for the processing of the profile information received, starting when the merchant receives the profile information from Vipps or MobilePay end user.
+The merchant will thus be an independent data processor for this data, and there is no need for a data processing agreement between Vipps MobilePay and the merchant.
 3. The merchant must therefore obtain a valid basis for further processing of the personal data (e.g., agreement, terms or consent), to e.g. register the information in its customer register and start customer processing from there.
-4. When such sharing from Vipps to the merchant has been made, a Vipps end user can later use Vipps to log in to the merchant, and the merchant will then have access to updated information on the data elements that the company has requested.
-A Vipps end user can go into Vipps (the app) and see which companies they have shared data with, which data has been shared, and they can withdraw their consent to share.
-This means that new consent must be obtained before Vipps can share data again with the merchant.
+4. When such sharing from Vipps MobilePay to the merchant has been made, the end user can later use our services to log in to the merchant, and the merchant will then have access to updated information on the data elements that the company has requested.
+A Vipps MobilePay end user can go into the Vipps or MobilePay app and see which companies they have shared data with, which data has been shared, and they can withdraw their consent to share.
+This means that new consent must be obtained before we can share data again with the merchant.
-5. When an end user uses Vipps Login at a merchant, Vipps stores, as part of our service to the Vipps end user and with Vipps as data processor, information about (a) what information a user has agreed to share with a merchant and (b) when a user has used Vipps log in to the relevant merchant.
+5. When an end user uses Vipps Login at a merchant, we store, as part of our service to the end user and with Vipps MobilePay as data processor, information about (a) what information a user has agreed to share with a merchant and (b) when a user has used Vipps MobilePay log in to the relevant merchant.
-6. Vipps does not receive any information from the merchant about Vipps end user.
+6. Vipps MobilePay does not receive any information from the merchant about a Vipps MobilePay end user.

 See more information in our end user
 [terms and condition](https://www.vipps.no/vilkar/vilkar-privat/),